MR

 4. Annual Renewable Term Life Insurance (ART)

-This type of term life insurance only lasts a year but can be renewed at the end of each year.
-Each year you renew the policy, you will pay more than the previous year.
+Annual renewable term life insurance has a one-year term but can be renewed at the end of each year.
+However, it’s essential to note that each year you renew the policy, the premiums will be higher than in the previous year.

 How Much Does Term Life Insurance Cost?